 4. User stories

 In an agile development environment, a user story describes the functionality a business system should provide.
-It is written from the perspective of an end-user/customer/client.
+It is written from the perspective of an end-user, customer, or client.

 Some examples of user stories are: